mysteryx93/HanumanInstitute.Validators/README.md

 Copies all fields from one instance of a class to another using reflection.

-#### Cloning.ShallowClone(source)

-Performs a shallow clone of specified object by copying all properties and fields, non-recursively.

-#### Cloning.DeepClone(source)
+#### Cloning.DeepClone(source, serializerContext)

 Performs a deep clone of specified object by serializing and deserializing it.
+The second parameter is optional and allows passing a [Json Source Generator context](https://learn.microsoft.com/en-us/dotnet/standard/serialization/system-text-json/source-generation) for increased performance and to avoid reflection.

 ## Other Extensions